 We will display the names of shortlisted candidates on the website or will send the call letters.

 - Is there a midterm/ mid-year admissions for Ph.D. & Integrated Ph.D.?

 - I have cleared JEST-TCS.
 Am I eligible to apply?

 No. Only JEST-Physics candidates can apply.

-No. If you have appeared for selection process once at ICTS, you cannot apply for a second selection process again in the same year.
-However, if for some reason you were called for selection process in March and were not able to attend that selection process, then you may come for the JEST-stream selection process in May/June.
+No. If you have appeared for the selection process once at ICTS, you cannot apply for a second selection process again in the same year.
+However, if you were called for the selection process via TIFR-GS and were not able to attend that selection process, then you may attend the selection process via JEST-stream.

 - Do students have to choose advisors only from within the ICTS faculty?

 In general, it is possible for students at ICTS to conduct their work with faculty members in neighbouring scientific institutes such as NCBS, TIFR-CAM and IISc.
 However, their official advisor must be an ICTS faculty member, and this advisor will be responsible for monitoring the progress of the PhD.